hanksf/hanksf.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I am a Postdoc at the University of Cambridge.
+I am a Postdoc at the Janeway Institute at the University of Cambridge.
 I graduated from Northwestern University in 2024.

 I study the macroeconomics of labour markets.